canc1993/cheshire-gapfilling/README.md

 2. The folder ```data/pools``` contains a reaction pool under name ```universe.xml```.
 Each pool is a GEM that has the extension ```.xml```.
 To use your own pool, remember to rename it to ```universe.xml```.
 Also remember to edit ```EX_SUFFIX``` and ```NAMESPACE``` in the input_parameters.txt to specify the suffix of exchange reactions and which namespace of biochemical reaction database is used.
 For ```NAMESPACE```, we currently only support ```bigg``` and ```modelseed```.

 3. The folder ```data/fermentation``` contains two files for GEM simulations.
-For each pair of input and gapfilled GEMs, our algorithm simulates their fermentation phenotypes and, if the phenotype is positive in the gapfilled GEM but negative in the input GEM, we identify and output the minimum number of reactions among the top candidates that allow the phenotypic change (column ```key_rxns``` in ```results/gaps/suggested_gaps.csv```).
+For each pair of input and gap-filled GEMs, our algorithm simulates their fermentation phenotypes and, if the phenotype is positive in the gap-filled GEM but negative in the input GEM, we identify and output the minimum number of reactions among the top candidates that allow the phenotypic change (column ```key_rxns``` in ```results/gaps/suggested_gaps.csv```).
 The file ```substrate_exchange_reactions.csv``` contains a list of fermentation compounds that we will search for missing phenotypes in the input GEMs.
 The file requires at least two columns, including a column ```compound``` to specify the conventional compound  names (e.g., sucrose) and a column named by ```NAMESPACE``` in the input_parameters.txt to specify the compound IDs (e.g., sucr) in the GEMs.
 To use your own list of fermentation compounds, remember to rename it to ```substrate_exchange_reactions.csv```.
 Additionally, the file ```media.csv``` specifies the culture medium used to simulate the GEMs.
 This file also requires at least two columns, including a column named by ```NAMESPACE``` in the input_parameters.txt to specify the compound IDs in the GEMs and another column ```flux``` to specify the maximum uptake flux for each culture medium component.

 **Step 3.
 Setup simulation parameters**